-Before jumping in too deep in a specific channel, you should get some first customers.
+Before jumping in too deep into a specific marketing channel, you should get your first customers.

 Even though you already conducted some experiments to know that your product have some traction, you need to know that it will work on real customers.

 This will also tell you a lot about what your customers really think about your product, and hopefully give you some feedback so that you're able to fix problems before spending too much of your funds on marketing that won't work because of fundamental flaws in your product or service.

 Ideas to get your first customers: